Addiction: Age

 Adolescence represents a period of increased vulnerability for developing an addiction.
 In adolescence, the incentive-rewards systems in the brain mature well before the cognitive control center.
 This consequentially grants the incentive-rewards systems a disproportionate amount of power in the behavioral decision-making process.
-Therefore, adolescents are increasingly likely to act on their impulses and engage in risky, potentially addicting behavior before considering the consequences.
+Therefore, adolescents are increasingly likely to act on their impulses and engage in risky, potentially addictive behavior before considering the consequences.
 Not only are adolescents more likely to initiate and maintain drug use, but once addicted they are more resistant to treatment and more liable to relapse.

 Most individuals are exposed to and use addictive drugs for the first time during their teenage years.
 In the United States, there were just over 2.8 million new users of illicit drugs in 2013 (7,800 new users per day); among them, 54.1% were under 18 years of age.
 In 2011, there were approximately 20.6 million people in the United States over the age of 12 with an addiction.
 Over 90% of those with an addiction began drinking, smoking or using illicit drugs before the age of 18.